-- int yarrow256_is_seeded (struct yarrow256_ctx ctx) [Function]
+int yarrow256_is_seeded (struct yarrow256_ctx ctx) [Function] Returns 1 if the generator is seeded and ready to generate output, otherwise 0.

-Returns 1 if the generator is seeded and ready to generate output, otherwise 0. - unsigned yarrow256_needed_sources (struct yarrow256_ctx ctx) [Function] Returns the number of sources that must reach the threshold before a slow reseed will happen.
-Useful primarily when the generator is unseeded. - void yarrow256_force_reseed (struct yarrow256_ctx ctx) [Function] Causes a slow reseed to take place immediately, regardless of the current entropy estimates of the two pools.
+unsigned yarrow256_needed_sources (struct yarrow256_ctx ctx) [Function] Returns the number of sources that must reach the threshold before a slow reseed will happen.
+Useful primarily when the generator is unseeded.

+Causes a fast or slow reseed to take place immediately, regardless of the current entropy estimates of the two pools.
 Use with care.